 How do you clean yellowed linoleum floors?

 Linoleum is a long-lasting and durable covering.
-The dusty marks on the linoleum floor can age the appearance of the room.
+The dusty marks on the yellow linoleum floor can age the appearance of the room.
 There are simple cleaning remedies that help to clean the discoloration of the floor.
 Timely maintenance can keep it clean and fresh.
 Waxing on a timely and regular basis can keep it bright and shiny; fashioned cleanser/cleaner can also be used, unattractive yellowing can also be removed using commercially available Leonel cleansers.